CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 This document describes those mechanics in general terms, without assuming a knowledge of what the resources are.

 In general, for every resource type there is a corresponding collection.
-For example, a :class:`Project Collection <citrine.resources.project.ProjectCollection>` contains :class:`Projects <citrine.resources.project.Project>`.
+For example, a :class:`~citrine.resources.project.ProjectCollection` contains :class:`Projects <citrine.resources.project.Project>`.
 Generally, the collection is used to perform create/read/update/delete actions on the resources.
 This pattern is illustrated in the examples below.